hct-ux/preact-netlify/content/component/checkbox.md

 ---
 title: Checkbox
 date: 2022-06-15T08:04:33.335Z
-description: >-

-  Checkboxes allow users to indicate a preference or make selections (zero, one or more) from a list, with the following options:
+description: Checkboxes allow users to indicate a preference or make selections (zero, one or more) from a list.

-  * State (default, error, disabled)

-  * Assistive (single)

-  * Group
 preview: https://ds.gbgplc.com/react/iframe.html?id=molecules-forms-groups--form-group-checkbox-element
 dos:
-  - Checkboxes should behave independently from one another.
+  - Checkboxes should behave independently from one another
   - A single checkbox should be used where a user needs to indicate agreement (for example to terms and conditions) before proceeding.
-This is different to expressing a preference in which case a switch (link) should be used.
+This is different to expressing a preference in which case a switch should be used
-  - The checkbox itself
-  - and its container are clickable
-  - to provide a larger target area
+  - The checkbox itself and its container are clickable, to provide a larger target area
 donts:
-  - Don’t use for mutually exclusive options - use radio buttons or a select instead.
+  - Don’t use for mutually exclusive options - use radio buttons or a select instead
-  - Don’t use a negative statement for a checkbox label.
+  - Don’t use a negative statement for a checkbox label
 examples:
   - title: Default (single)
     description: A single checkbox.